wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 Download and install the plugin through your WordPress Admin Panel, or

 1. Dowload the right plugin zip-file.
-(Version 1.0 for Shopp 1.1.9, version 1.2 for Shopp 1.2 (beta).)
+(Version 1.0 for Shopp 1.1.9, version 1.2 for Shopp 1.2+.)
 2. Unzip the zip-file.
 3. Upload the folder to the `/wp-content/plugins/` directory
 4. The plugin is NOT going to change or edit your Shopp files, but just to be sure, back up your files and database.